Michael Linklater: Early life

 Linklater learned how to play basketball in grade school.
 He attended an inner-city school and was exposed to alcohol and drug abuse from an early age in both his community and in his extended family.
 His birth mother struggled with drug and alcohol addiction, both of his grandparents died of alcoholism and his half-brother lost his life in his early 20s.

-His guardians created a spiritual and safe home environment and, from an early age, Linklater often participated in cultural ceremonies.
-At age 11, Linklater made a pact with himself to abstain from drugs and alcohol in order to challenge the stereotype that all indigenous peoples are alcoholics.

-In elementary school, Linklater set three goals for himself: to play basketball for a post-secondary institution, to play basketball professionally and to play for Team Canada.
-He accomplished all three.

 Linklater attended Mount Royal Collegiate.
 He won Athlete of the Year in grades 9 through 11, competed on both the track & field and the cross country teams, and captained both the football and basketball teams.
 After graduating from Mount Royal, he attended junior college at the United Tribes Technical College in Bismarck, North Dakota, where he played basketball.

-For his second year of post-secondary eligibility, Linklater moved back to Saskatoon to attend the University of Saskatchewan.
-Afterwards, he returned to take classes in the Nutrition program at Southern Alberta Institute of Technology (SAIT) in Calgary.
+For his second year of post-secondary eligibility, Linklater returned to take classes in the Nutrition program at Southern Alberta Institute of Technology (SAIT) in Calgary.
 After a year off due to an injury, Linklater transferred to Lakeland College in Lloydminster, Alberta, where he again played basketball.
-He finished his post-secondary playing career at the University of Saskatchewan where, in 2009-10, the basketball team won its only CanWest Conference Championship and Canadian Intercollegiate Sport (now USport) National Championship under his captaincy.
+He finished his post-secondary playing career at the University of Saskatchewan where, in 2009–10, the basketball team won its only CanWest Conference Championship and Canadian Intercollegiate Sport (now U Sports) National Championship under his captaincy.

 Career

 Linklater played for the Edmonton Energy of the International Basketball League.
 He entered and won a 3-on-3 tournament in Edmonton, advancing with his team to the World Tour Finals in Istanbul where they finished sixth.

-Linklater is ranked as one of Canada’s best 3-on-3 basketball players.
+Linklater was one of Canada’s best 3-on-3 basketball players; in 2017 he was ranked first in the country and ninth in the world.
 As a captain of Team Saskatoon, he participated in several FIBA 3x3 World Tour Finals and joined the 3-on-3 world tour in 2012.
-Three-on-three basketball makes its Olympic debut in 2020 in Tokyo.
+At the 2017 FIBA 3x3 World Tour Masters tournament in Saskatoon, Linklater helped lead Team Saskatoon to the Final with a 4–0 record, where they lost to Ljubljana.
+At that time, Team Saskatoon was ranked 5th in the FIBA world rankings.
+Three-on-three basketball made its Olympic debut in 2020 in Tokyo.

+Linklater joined his hometown Saskatchewan Rattlers for the inaugural season of the Canadian Elite Basketball League (CEBL) in 2019.
+Saskatoon was chosen as the host of the league's first Championship Weekend, and after posting a 11–9 regular season record, the Rattlers won the league's first championship with a 94–83 victory over the Hamilton Honey Badgers.
+Linklater had announced before the playoffs that he would be retiring.
+After winning the title, Linklater was quoted as saying, "It's a phenomenal feeling to go out with a championship... just to be part of this family has been amazing."